 International University for Peace (UPEACE), Rome, Italy

-This virtual event brings together academic teachers, researchers, postgraduates, practitioners, and global stakeholders to discuss the place of the Humanities in HE.
-The conference has a broad intended audience, including people from HE, government, non-governmental organisations, and the wider general public.
+This virtual event brings together academic teachers, researchers, postgraduates, practitioners, and global stakeholders to discuss the place of the Humanities in Higher Education.
+The conference has a broad intended audience, including people from Higher Education, government, non-governmental organisations, and the wider general public.

-We welcome theoretically and empirically interdisciplinary paper- and panel-proposals from cultural studies, digital humanities, history, international human rights, language and literatures, material culture, philosophy and religion to address the wide range of issues concerning the role of the Humanities in HE.
+We welcome theoretically and empirically interdisciplinary paper- and panel-proposals from cultural studies, digital humanities, history, international human rights, language and literature, material culture, philosophy and religion to address the wide range of issues concerning the role of the Humanities in Higher Education.
 The expected length of individual papers is 20 minutes (with 10 minutes for questions and discussion).
-Deadline for submissions of proposals is 28th February 2022.

 Please submit your proposal in English, French, Italian or Spanish.

-Given the ongoing COVID-19 situation, the conference, though based at the International University for Peace (UPEACE) in Rome, will be conducted virtually (on-line) through ZOOM.
+Given the ongoing COVID-19 situation, the conference, though based at the International University for Peace (UPEACE) in Rome, will be conducted online through ZOOM.
 Registration will enable participation, presentation and eventual publication regardless of physical presence.

 We are pleased to confirm the titles of our Keynote papers: